 A closer look at the pertinent subsections of § 4 further shows this to be the case.
-Section 4(a) specifies that a qualifying patient with a registry identification card is not subject to arrest, prosecution, or penalty "for the medical use of marijuana in accordance with this act."
-MCL 333.26423 defines a "qualifying patient" as "a person who has been diagnosed by a physician as having a debilitating medical condition."
+Section 4(a) specifies that a qualifying patient with a registry identification card is not subject to arrest, prosecution, or penalty "for the medical use of marihuana in accordance with this act..."
+MCL 333.2642(a).
+MCL 333.26423(h) defines a "qualifying patient" as "a person who has been diagnosed by a physician as having a debilitating medical condition."
 Accordingly, even if a qualifying patient has a registry identification card, that patient is entitled to protection under the MMMA only if he or she has also been diagnosed with a debilitating medical condition.
 In order to "diagnose" a patient, a physician must "determine the identity of (a disease, illness, etc.) by a medical examination."
 Random House Webster's College Dictionary (2001).
-Accordingly, despite whether an individual has a registry identification card, that individual is not a "qualifying patient" under the MMMA and, therefore, is not entitled to the act's protections unless a physician has determined that the patient suffers from an identifiable debilitating condition.12
+Accordingly, regardless of whether an individual has a registry identification card, that individual is not a "qualifying patient" under the MMMA and, therefore, is not entitled to the act's protections unless a physician has determined that the patient suffers from an identifiable debilitating condition.
+12

 Under § 4(a), a qualifying patient may engage in the "medical use" of marijuana without fear of arrest.
 Interestingly, the term "medical use," as defined by the MMMA, is much broader than one would anticipate.
 MCL 333.26423(e) defines the term "medical use" as "the acquisition, possession, cultivation, manufacture, use, internal possession, delivery, transfer, or transportation of marihuana or paraphernalia relating to the administration of marihuana to treat or alleviate a registered qualifying patient's debilitating medical condition or symptoms associated with the debilitating medical condition."
-The definition of "medical use" is unexpectedly broad: although a qualifying patient may not sell marijuana, just about anything else an individual can do with marijuana would be considered medical use under the MMMA.13 certain activity, or it makes certain activity illegal.
+The definition of "medical use" is

+11 Most legislation either grants rights and privileges to citizens by stating that a person may do a certain activity or it makes certain activity illegal.
 In either circumstance, the statute affirmatively indicates what an individual may or may not do.
-The MMMA does the opposite; instead of granting a right or implementing a prohibition, the statute leaves the underlying prohibition of the manufacture, possession, or use of marijuana intact and states that individuals meeting certain criteria "shall not be subject to arrest, prosecution, or penalty . . ." for using, possessing, or growing marijuana under specified circumstances.
+The MMMA does the opposite; instead of granting a right or implementing a prohibition, the statute leaves the underlying prohibition of the manufacture, possession, or use of marijuana intact and states that individuals meeting certain criteria "shall not be subject to arrest, prosecution, or penalty" for using, possessing, or growing marijuana under specified circumstances.
 As a result, this state finds itself in the unusual position of having a statute that precludes enforcement, in certain circumstances, of another statute that makes certain activity illegal.
 Needless to say, this decision to use one statute to undercut the enforceability of another statute, instead of simply redefining the circumstances under which marijuana use and possession are legal in this state, greatly adds to the confusion that surrounds this act.

-12 Accordingly, an individual is not entitled to protection under the MMMA if a physician has acknowledged only that the individual suffers from symptoms of a disease or illness (such as pain, nausea, or anxiety), but has not actually diagnosed that person with a debilitating disease or illness.
+Thus, an individual is not entitled to protection under the MMMA if a physician has acknowledged only that the individual suffers from symptoms of a disease or illness (such as pain, nausea, or anxiety) but has not actually diagnosed that person as having a debilitating disease or illness.
 Also, the term "medical use" is only employed in specific sections of this act, while the term "use" is employed in other sections, thereby suggesting two separate meanings for the term "use" within the act.